Rasqal RDF Query Library - Building and Installing from Source

 2.4 Compiling

-Compile the library with;
+Compile the library and the roqet utility with:

 make